ucsd-cse11-w24/cse11-pa1-starter/README.md

 Call your method on at least 3 different examples.
 Compare each result against a reference converter (Many search engines have built-in converters, or you can use a calculator) and add a comment above the function call to discuss differences (if any) that you get between your program and the reference.

 - The method has a correct header (parameters and return type)
-- You can explain what the parameter means, and if there are any nonsense values (for example, a negative amount of rainfall in inches)
 - The method has a method body that matches the examples you chose
 - There are at least two examples of calling the method with different arguments, commented with their expected values
-- You can show your program running, the expected values are produced
+- In the file `transcript.txt`, show your program running and the expected values are produced by copy/pasting from the terminal.
 - You can justify the output based on an external source or your own design description

 ## Problem 4: Combiner